yuljang/yuljang.github.io/_posts/2022-11-02-introduction-to-laravel.markdown

 However, what Laravel with modern PHP offers might surprise you.

 ## "Eloquent" ORM
 Yeah, many modern web frameworks also support ORM.
 But still, built-in ORM support for web framework is a nice thing to have.
-For example, like Flask, coding and configuration for SQLAlchemy integration is another pain in the neck (language!).
+For example, like Flask, installation and configuration for SQLAlchemy integration is another pain in the neck (language!).
 By the way, this is motto of Laravel.

 > Laravel is a web application framework with expressive, elegant syntax.
 We’ve already laid the foundation — freeing you to create without sweating the small things.
 >